SaliBhdr/tower-of-hanoi-php/README.md

 **History of Tower of Hanoi**

-There is a story about an ancient temple in India (Some say it’s in Vietnam – hence the name Hanoi) has a large room with three towers surrounded by 64 golden disks.
-(1.844674407371E+19 days) These disks are continuously moved by priests in the temple.
+There is a story about an ancient temple in India (Some say it’s in Vietnam – hence the name Hanoi) has a large room with three towers surrounded by 64 golden disks (1.844674407371E+19 days).

+These disks are continuously moved by priests in the temple.
 According to a prophecy, when the last move of the puzzle is completed the world will end.
 These priests acting on the prophecy, follow the immutable rule by Lord Brahma